 The Community Foundation of Jackson Hole provides grants through a biannual application process to strategically support local organizations addressing community issues and needs in Teton County, Wyoming.
 Funding decisions are made by a dedicated volunteer committee comprised of Jackson Hole residents with diverse interests and experience in a variety of fields and aspects of our community.

 Each proposal must be represented by a single IRS approved charitable entity that will assume responsibility for the management of and reporting on the grant.
 IRS approved organization types include 501c3 public charities, schools, governmental entities and religious organizations.
 Grant funds must be used in Teton County, Wyoming.

 Organizations that have previously received a grant from the Community Foundation and have overdue grant reports are not eligible for new grant funding.
 If you have questions about your organization’s reporting status, please contact our office.

-The Community Foundation strategically grants over $500,000 each year to address our community’s most pressing issues and ensure its vibrancy.
+The Community Foundation strategically grants over $500,000 a year to address our community’s most pressing issues and ensure its vibrancy.
 Requests are accepted twice a year, and our dedicated volunteer grants committee thoughtfully reviews each application and recommends awards.

 Second Cycle 2017 Competitive Grant Statistics: